pantheon-systems/documentation/source/content/guides/autopilot/04-apply-updates.md

 ### Autopilot updates fail on Drupal sites with no config directory

-Autopilot updates will fail if you are have drops8, no exported / config directory, or the directory is not set in the main `settings.php` file and version-managed.
+Drupal sites must have all [basic directories](#autopilot-and-drupal) to deploy Autopilot updates successfully.
+Autopilot updates will fail, for example, if you have drops8 and no exported / config directory, or the directory is not set in the main `settings.php` file and version-managed.

 You must add a directory to the repository with a single `.gitkeep` file stored inside to successfully apply Autopilot updates.
 This creates the directory for the filesystem to use for updates.